qasimrahmann/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## **ABOUT ME**
 My name is Qasim Rahman and I am an aspiring Data Analyst.
-This is one of my first projects and thanks to Baraa Salkini I am able to develop my skills in the analytical field.
+This is one of my first projects, thanks to Baraa Salkini.